 First, HB 6304 is problematic as there may not always be a physical location to install energy-saving improvements such as clotheslines, solar panels and wind turbines.
 Accordingly, this one-size fits all approach does not take into account that each community association is unique.
 Moreover, HB 6304 also appears to restrict an association’s ability to take action if an owner were to install an improvement in a common area without permission from the homeowner’s association, as it would presumably ban a provision in the governing documents that prohibited the installation of these items on common areas.

 Third, HB 6304 is extremely broad in defining an “energy-saving improvement.”
 While the bill identifies clotheslines, solar panels and wind turbines as “energy-saving improvements.”, it is not limited to these 3 items.
-The definition of “energy-saving improvements” is so broad is could even include things such as exterior lighting or landscaping lighting, which are frequently regulated by homeowners’ associations.
-HB 6304 would also allow the installation of solar panels or wind turbines in front yards or on top of buildings without regarding to the impact of the aesthetics of the neighborhood, which could have a negative impact on property values.
+The definition of “energy-saving improvements” is so broad it could even include things such as exterior lighting or landscaping lighting, which are frequently regulated by homeowners’ associations.
+HB 6304 would also allow the installation of solar panels or wind turbines in front yards or on top of buildings without regard to the impact of the aesthetics of the neighborhood, which could have a negative impact on property values.
 Accordingly, a majority of the owners in a homeowners’ association would lose the ability to regulate the aesthetic appearance of the neighborhood.

-Finally, the HB 6304 does not define whether a homeowner’s association would also include a condominium association or cooperative, or just a traditional homeowner’s association that governed a platted subdivision.
+Finally, HB 6304 does not define whether a homeowner’s association would also include a condominium association or cooperative, or just a traditional homeowner’s association that governed a platted subdivision.
 Accordingly, it remains unclear as to whether the bill would apply to all forms of community association or just certain types of community associations.

 HB 6304 indicates that it would only apply to governing documents that are entered into after the bill was enacted into law.
 Accordingly, Michigan community associations should be proactive in amending their documents to include provisions that allow for associations to ban or regulate energy-saving improvements if their governing documents do not contain such language already, as such provisions would remain enforceable if HB 6304 were enacted into law.
 A copy of the language of HB 6304 can be found below: